 Help your student participate in the conversation.

 Your student may not be sure what to expect.
 Ask the kinds of questions that invite an open response from your student.
-Be willing to really listen to what she has to say.
+Be willing to really listen to what they have to say.
 Ask for clarification if anything isn’t clear.
-Be sure she knows that you want to hear what she has to say.
+Be sure your student knows that you want to hear what they have to say.
 If you’ve never had this kind of conversation before, your student may need some help knowing how to be part of the process.

 Know your limits.